 - When you’d like to change or add one or two features to your WordPress site, instead of overhauling the entire design like you would with a theme.

 - When you’re not satisfied with a certain aspect of your theme, like swapping out the social media buttons, or your navigational menus, for new ones.

 - If the idea of changing your entire theme makes no sense.
 Plugins serve as alternatives for the potentially frustrating process of altering your entire website design.

 A WordPress theme is a valuable type of extension that’s used to modify and control the style, design, and some functional elements of your WordPress site.
 It keeps the core WordPress features untouched while still giving you the flexibility to make anything from an eCommerce site to a simple blog.

 In short, a WordPress theme makes your site look pretty.
 A theme also drives that pretty design towards a certain finished product in terms of functionality, like a photography website or a forum.
-Themes integrate with plugins to expand upon the WordPress features and give the developer more flexibility.
+Themes integrate with plugins to expand upon the WordPress features, like photo gallery plugins for photographers, and give the developer more flexibility.

 While WordPress themes are made with a wide variety of essential files, the average user can purchase and install themes easily, even without knowing much about how they work from a technical standpoint.
 And that’s one of the key factors that help WordPress grow its market share.

 If you enjoyed this tutorial, then you’ll love our support.
 All Kinsta’s hosting plans include 24/7 support from our veteran WordPress developers and engineers.
 Chat with the same team that backs our Fortune 500 clients.
 Check out our plans